← All Articles

 The short version

 Mending is repositioning your fly line on the water after the cast to cancel out drag, so your fly drifts at the exact speed of the current — a drag-free drift, which is what makes trout eat.
 The most common move is the upstream mend (flip the line upstream when the current between you and the fly is faster than the fly's lane).
-Use a downstream mend when it's slower, and a reach cast to mend in the air before the line lands.
+Use a downstream mend when it's slower, a reach cast to mend in the air before the line lands, and stack mends to extend a long drift.
 Drag is the number-one reason a good fly gets refused — fix it and your catch rate jumps.
-It matters most on the seams of North Georgia tailwaters.
+It matters most on the seams of North Georgia tailwaters and the technical private water of the Soque.

 What is mending in fly fishing?

-Mending is the act of flipping or repositioning the fly line on the water — usually with a rod-tip motion after the cast — to remove the drag that builds when different currents pull on your line.
-The goal is a drag-free drift, where the fly moves naturally with the current instead of skating across it:
+Mending is the act of flipping or repositioning the fly line on the water — usually with a rounded rod-tip motion after the cast — to remove the drag that builds when different currents pull on your line at different speeds.
+The goal is a drag-free drift, where the fly moves naturally with the current it's sitting in instead of skating across the surface or being yanked out of its feeding lane.

 Why does a drag-free drift matter so much?

 Trout key on insects drifting naturally at the current's speed.
-When mixed currents drag your line, the fly skates, speeds up, or wakes — and a wary trout instantly reads it as fake.
-A drag-free drift makes the fly look like real, helpless food:
+A real mayfly, caddis pupa, or midge has no tether — it goes wherever the water takes it.
+When mixed currents drag your line, the fly skates, speeds up, hangs in place, or wakes, and a wary trout instantly reads it as fake and refuses.
+A drag-free drift makes the fly look like real, helpless food, and that single visual cue is the difference between a follow and an eat.

 How do you do an upstream mend?